Sharp Gaussian upper bounds for Schr\"odinger heat kernel on gradient shrinking Ricci solitons: Introduction

-For Riemannian mainfolds, Li and Yau \cite{[LY]} applied the gradient estimate technique to prove two-sided bounds of classical Green's functions.
-Grigor'yan \cite{[Gr2]} studied two-sided bounds of abstract Green's functions when some doubling property is satisfied.
-Recently many properties of weighted Green's functions on weighted manifolds are investigated; see for example \cite{[Gr2]}, \cite{[Pig]}, \cite{[WuW]} and references therein.

-On the other hand, we apply the Schr\"odinger heat kernel estimates to prove lower bounds for eigenvalues of the Schr\"odinger operator $L$ on compact gradient shrinking Ricci solitons, by adapting the argument of Laplace operator on manifolds \cite{[LY]}. \begin{theorem} Let $(M,g,f)$ be an $n$-dimensional closed gradient shrinking Ricci soliton satisfying \eqref{Eq1} and \eqref{Eq2}.
+On the other hand, we will apply the Schr\"odinger heat kernel estimate to prove lower bounds for eigenvalues of the operator Schr\"odinger $L$ on compact gradient shrinking Ricci solitons, by adapting the argument for the Laplace operator on manifolds \cite{[LY]}.
+Some basic spectral properties of the Schr\"odinger operator on manifolds will be discussed in Section \ref{sec2}. \begin{theorem} Let $(M,g,f)$ be an $n$-dimensional closed gradient shrinking Ricci soliton satisfying \eqref{Eq1} and \eqref{Eq2}.
 Let $\{0<\lambda_1\leq\lambda_2\leq\ldots\}$ be the set of eigenvalues of the Schr\"odinger operator $-\Delta+a\mathrm{R}$ with $a\geq \frac 14$.
 Then

-for all $k\geq1$, where $V(M)$ is the volume of $M$ and $\mu$ is the Perelman's entropy functional. \end{theorem} \begin{remark} From the proof of Theorem \ref{eigen} in Section \ref{sec6}, we can apply the same method to obtain similar eigenvalue estimates to allow the compact gradient shrinking soliton to have convex boundaries with either Dirichlet or Neumann boundary conditions. \end{remark}
+for all $k\geq1$, where $V(M)$ is the volume of $M$ and $\mu$ is Perelman's entropy functional. \end{theorem} \begin{remark} From the proof of Theorem \ref{eigen} in Section \ref{sec6}, we will see that we can apply the same method to obtain similar eigenvalue estimates to allow the compact gradient shrinking soliton to have convex boundaries with either Dirichlet or Neumann boundary conditions. \end{remark}